 - Determining which fields appear and in what order

 - Marking fields as read only

-- Adding new tabs (and in Enterprise Edition, determining which users can view these tabs)
+- Adding new tabs (and in Full Edition, determining which users can view these tabs)

-To customize the Submit Incident form, go to Customize --> End User Submit Incident form.
+To customize the Submit Incident form, go to Settings > End-User Portal > Incident Submission Form.
 Full instructions can be found here.

-To customize the Submit Request form, got to Customize --> End User Submit Request form.
+To customize the Submit Request form, got to Settings > End-User Portal > Request Submission Form.
 Full instructions can be found here.

-Go to Preferences --> End User Portal.
-Here, you can determine all settings for the End User Portal, including which features are enabled when your end users access the End User Portal.
+Go to Settings > End-User Portal > End-User Portal Settings.
+Here, you can determine all settings for the End-User Portal, including which features are enabled when your end users access the End-User Portal.

-Nearly every dropdown list in SysAid (e.g. Status, Location) can be customized.
-To customize lists, go to Customize --> Lists.
+Nearly every drop-down list in SysAid (e.g. Status, Location) can be customized.
+To customize lists, go to Settings > Customize > Lists.